phal-lab/phal-lab.github.io/_pages/research.md

 current-projects:
 ---
 <!--
-    IF YOU START PUBLISHING CURRENT PROJECTS, YOU NEED TO UNCOMMENT BELOW.
+    IF YOU START PUBLISHING CURRENT PROJECTS, YOU NEED TO UNCOMMENT "## Current Projects ##" BELOW.
 (Can't run if statement outside of a liquid for loop.)

     Variable Explanations
     - Image should just be the file name and placed in the research folder